Why is this medication prescribed?

 How should this medicine be used?

-Halobetasol comes in ointment, cream, and lotion for use on the skin.
+Halobetasol comes in ointment, cream, foam, and lotion for use on the skin.
 Halobetasol topical is usually applied once or twice a day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Use halobetasol topical exactly as directed.
 Do not apply more or less of it or use it more often than prescribed by your doctor.
 Do not apply it to other areas of your body or use it to treat other skin conditions unless directed to do so by your doctor.